BigSweetPotatoStudio/HyperChat/README.md

 ## Features

-HyperChat is a Chat client that strives for openness, utilizing APIs from various LLMs to achieve the best Chat experience, as well as implementing productivity tools through the MCP protocol.
+HyperChat is an open Chat client that seeks to provide the best Chat experience by utilizing APIs from various LLMs and implementing productivity tools through the MCP protocol.

-Supports Chat with the [MCP](https://modelcontextprotocol.io/introduction) protocol, using a protocol similar to OpenAI, compatible with `Claude Desktop` configuration.
-Supports `Client` hot loading, restart, and disable.
+Supports Chat with the [MCP](https://modelcontextprotocol.io/introduction) protocol, using a protocol similar to OpenAI, compatible with the `Claude Desktop` configuration file.
+Supports `Client` hot reloading, restarting, and disabling.

 ### MCP: